jgarcia2411/jgarcia2411.github.io/pages/about.md

 #### <a name="Previousposition"></a>Previous positions

-- I worked as a Reserovir Engineer for an oil company in Ecuador.
-I calculated and forecasted oil reserves by analyzing production trends, geological and reservoir computational simulations, and oil well configuration design parameters.
+- I worked as a Reservoir Engineer for an oil company in Ecuador.
+I calculated and forecasted oil reserves, analyzed production trends, used geological and reservoir computational simulations to understand production problems, and supported chief executives in the decision-making process.

 #### <a name="Interests"></a>Interests

-- I am interested to merge A.I within the engineering field and to apply data-driven technology to contribute in the next energy transition future.
-Furthermore, I am passionate about innovation, art and sports.
+- I am passionate and optimistic about the energy transition to renewable energies.
+My mission is to merge my A.I skills to my engineering background, so I can contribute with data-driven solutions to solve some of the most challenging problems in the world, climate change.